botkalista/ayaya-league-external/readme.md

 # AyayaLeague [_ayaya-league-external_]

+**EVERYTHING CAN CHANGE AT ANY TIME SINCE THIS IS STILL AN ALPHA VERSION**

 ## What's AyayaLeague ?

 AyayaLeague is an external script platform written in nodejs that supports custom user scripts.